AtomicZK/atomiK-protocol/README.md

 Scroll :  0x7eE12e666158788b174FE311D0b67524910910ca
 Gnosis Chain : 0x7eE12e666158788b174FE311D0b67524910910ca

-The idea is to be able to swap from Aleo to any EVM, and by deploying our Swapping smart contract into those 3 EVM compatible blockchain.
+The idea is to be able to swap from Aleo to any EVM, and that is the aim by deploying our Swapping smart contract into those 3 EVM compatible blockchain.

 and for the DEX:
 https://github.com/AtomicZK/atomiczk-protocol/tree/main/solidity